 Deploy does not abort the program when unknown branches are found.
 It only generates warnings about each unknown branch and then continues with the deployment.

-Some module have plugins which use some values within the settings, which are not part of the default settings, and they will therefore be noted as unknown.
-Such plugin specific branches should not be considered errors, even though warnings are issued for them.
+Some module have plugins which uses some values within the settings, which is not part of the default settings, and they will therefore be noted as unknown.
+Such plugin specific branches should not be considered errors, even though warnings are issued for these.

-In the case where test arguments are given a new configuration file is created, with _test appended to the name (e.g. deploy_config.xml will have the test instance configuration file: deploy_config_test.xml).
+In the case where test argument are given a new configuration file is created, with the _test appended to the name (e.g. deploy_config.xml will have the test instance configuration file: deploy_config_test.xml).

 The following test arguments are given: